micmejia/bible-dump/NKJV/2 Kings/2 Kgs 2.md

 Then Elijah said to Elisha, "Stay here, please, for the Lord has sent me on to Bethel."
 But Elisha said, "_As_ the Lord lives, and _as_ your soul lives, I will not leave you!"
 So they went down to Bethel.

 ###### 3
-Now the sons of the prophets who _were_ at Bethel came out to Elisha, and said to him, "Do you know that the Lord will take away your master [^a]from over you today?"
+Now the sons of the prophets who _were_ at Bethel came out to Elisha, and said to him, "Do you know that the Lord will take away your master from over you today?"
 And he said, "Yes, I know; keep silent!"

 ###### 4
 Then Elijah said to him, "Elisha, stay here, please, for the Lord has sent me on to Jericho."
 But he said, "_As_ the Lord lives, and _as_ your soul lives, I will not leave you!"
 So they came to Jericho.